hudson-and-thames/mlfinlab/docs/source/implementations/backtesting.rst

-.. _implementations-backtest_overfitting:
+.. _implementations-backtesting:

 ============================================================
-Backtest Overfitting by Campbell R. Harvey and Yan Liu
+Backtesting by Campbell R. Harvey and Yan Liu
 ============================================================

-Backtest Overfitting module contains algorithms presented in the paper of Campbell R. Harvey and Yan Liu.
+Backtesting module contains algorithms presented in the paper of Campbell R. Harvey and Yan Liu.
 These algorithms are focused on adjusting the reported Sharpe ratios to multiple testing and calculating the required mean return for a strategy at a given level of significance.

 Introduction
 ============================================================